Vienna

 What is the best season for a palace stay in Vienna?+

 We recommend September-October and April-June to enjoy Vienna palace-style.
 The climate remains pleasant (15-22°C), the terraces are open, and the cultural programme is in full swing (Opera, concerts, exhibitions).
-Avoid July-August if you care about starred restaurants: many close, and the heat can climb to 35°C. December seduces for the Christmas markets, but rates explode and palaces book up 6 months ahead.
+Avoid July-August if you are keen on starred restaurants: many close, and the heat can climb to 35°C. December charms with the Christmas markets, but rates skyrocket and palaces are booked solid 6 months ahead.

 How much to budget for 3 nights in a Viennese palace?+